autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

   - if `Accusation`, then:
     - the severity of the fault event is greater than the severity of the offender's current slashing history for the epoch
+    - the validator has not already been slashed for a fault with a higher severity in the proof's epoch.
-    - the validator does not have a pending accusation being processed.
+    - the validator does not have a pending accusation being processed

   - if `InnocenceProof`, then:
     - the validator has an associated pending accusation being processed